What Does A Protracted Conflict in Ukraine Mean for the Region and the World? - KQED

-Russian forces on Friday renewed ferocious attacks on the eastern front, and Ukrainian officials acknowledged that 42 villages had fallen into Russian control.
-But elsewhere, Russia has failed tomake territorial gains, despite statements from its military leaders that they intend to march west to the Ukraine border with Moldova.
-Meanwhile, the west continues to arm Ukrainian forces withadvanced weaponry, allowing the nation to keep up its resistance.
-Eight weeks into the war in Ukraine, as peace talks have stalled and the grim brutality of the Russian invasion wears on, thousands are dead and once-thriving cities like Mariupol have been completely destroyed.
-With no clear end in sight, we talk about what a protracted conflict in Ukraine means for the region and
+Following a visit with president Volodymir Zelensky in Ukraine, U.S. Defense Secretary Austin Lloyd declared that Russia’s military capability should be targeted so "it can’t do the kinds of things that it has done in invading Ukraine."
+The Biden Administration announced that it would bring back diplomats to Ukraine and also provide the embattled country with $322 million in military aid.
+Meanwhile, Russia renewed its ferocious attack, bombing two train depots in central Ukraine, and Ukrainian officials acknowledged that 42 villages had fallen into Russian control.
+As peace talks have stalled and the grim brutality of the Russian invasion wears on, thousands are dead and once-thriving cities like Mariupol have been completely destroyed.
+With no clear end in sight, we talk about what a protracted conflict in Ukraine means for the region and the world.

 What Does A Protracted Conflict in Ukraine Mean for the Region and the World?